 Psychotherapy can help people understand why they overcompensate, fulfill everyone’s needs but their own, or put themselves last.
 An experienced therapist can help a person identify co-dependent tendencies, understand why the behaviours were adopted in the first place, and develop self-awareness in order to heal and transform old patterns.

-Book a session with Annie to discuss your difficulty is maintaining your own identity when in a relationship, or your inability to prioritise your needs and/or boundaries, or any other characteristic that prevents you from being authentic much of the time.
+Book a session with Annie to discuss if you have difficulty maintaining your own identity when in a relationship, or your inability to prioritise your needs and/or boundaries, or any other characteristic that prevents you from being authentic much of the time.